Devicetree: Example

 In the example above, the line /dts-v1/; signifies version 1 of the DTS syntax.

 The tree has four nodes: / (root node), soc (stands for "system on a chip"), flash-controller@4001e000 and flash@0 (instance of flash which uses the flash controller).
 Besides these node names, the latter two nodes have labels flash_controller and flash0 respectively.

 The latter two nodes have properties, which represent name/value pairs.
 Property label has string type, property erase-block has integer type and property reg is an array of integers (32-bit unsigned values).
 Property values can refer to other nodes in the devicetree by their phandles.
 Phandle for a node with label flash0 would be written as &flash0.
 Phandles are also 32-bit values.

 Parts of the node names after the "at" sign (@) are unit addresses.
-Unit addresses specify a node's address in the address space of its parent node.
+Unit addresses specify a node's resource address in the address space of its parent node.

 The above tree could be compiled by the standard DTC compiler to binary DTB format or assembly.
 In Zephyr RTOS, however, DTS files are compiled into C header files (.h), which are then used by the build system to compile code for a specific board.